-HUD requires that extremely low-income (ELI) families make up at least seventy-five (75%) percent of the families admitted to the HCV program during the PHA's fiscal year.
-ELI families are those with annual incomes at or below thirty (30%) percent of the area median income.
+HUD requires that extremely low-income (ELI) families make up at least seventy-five percent (75%) of the families admitted to the HCV program during the PHA's fiscal year.
+ELI families are those with annual incomes at or below the federal poverty level or thirty percent (30%) of the area median income, whichever number is higher.
 To ensure this requirement is met, a PHA may skip non-ELI families on the waiting list in order to select an ELI family.